phpactor/phpactor/doc/vim-plugin.md

 See the [Refactorings](refactorings.md) chapter for more functions you can map shortcuts to.

-Phpactor is requires at least PHP 7.0.
-If you use a different version of PHP locally, you may need to target PHP 7.0, you can change the PHP binary the plugin will use as follows:
+Phpactor requires at least PHP 7.0.
+If you use a different version of PHP locally, you may need to target a new version of PHP, you can change the PHP PHP binary the plugin will use as follows:

 ```
-let g:phpactorPhpBin = "/usr/bin/local/php6"
+let g:phpactorPhpBin = "/usr/bin/local/php6.0"
 ```

 Completion